Emanalytics7/Churn-Prediction-ML-Project/README.md

 ## **Hypothesis**

 The central hypothesis is that Price Sensitivity is the primary influencer of customer churn.
 The analysis aims to quantify the extent to which price sensitivity contributes to customer attrition.

-## **How to Use**

-To get started with this project, follow these steps:
-1. Clone the repository: `git clone https://github.com/yourusername/Churn-Prediction-ML-Project.git`